 Vietnam's capital Hanoi welcomes airborne visitors through Noi Bai Airport (IATA: HAN, ICAO: VVNB), about 40 minutes' drive from the Hanoi city center.
 Noi Bai Airport is one of Vietnam's two main air gateways, along with Tan Son Nhat Airport in Saigon.

-Ten million passengers a year pass through Noi Bai's single passenger terminal, connecting the northern part of Vietnam with destinations in Europe, East Asia, and major airports in Southeast Asia.
+Noi Bai's two passenger terminals connect the northern part of Vietnam with destinations in Europe, East Asia, and major airports in Southeast Asia.

 Flying Into Noi Bai Airport

 No direct flights are currently available between Noi Bai airport and airports in America.
-Until a finalized air services agreement is signed between Vietnam and the U.S., American travelers will need to fly into Hanoi via Asian hubs like Singapore (compare prices), Bangkok (compare prices), and Hong Kong (compare prices).
+Until a finalized air services agreement is signed between Vietnam and the U.S., American travelers will need to fly into Hanoi via Asian hubs like Singapore's Changi Airport, Bangkok's Suvarnabhumi Airport, and Hong Kong's Kai Tak Airport.

 US passport holders are required to obtain a visa to visit Vietnam.
 If you're a Vietnamese-American citizen, or an American married to a Vietnamese citizen, you may apply for a Five-Year Visa Exemption, which allows entry and up to 90 days continuous stay even without a visa.

-- Papers, Please: More information on visa requirements for Vietnam here: How to Get Your Vietnam Visa; for visa information about Southeast Asia in general, read this: Southeast Asia Visa Requirements for US Passport Holders.
-For other info on traveling into the island-state, read this: Singapore Travel Essentials - Information for First Time Visitors to Singapore.
+Papers, Please: For visa information about Southeast Asia in general, read this: Southeast Asia Visa Requirements for US Passport Holders.

 Noi Bai Airport's location in Soc Son District about 28 miles north of Hanoi's city center allows guests to arrive in the city center within 40 minutes of exiting from the airport's departure area.From the airport, travelers can travel to Hanoi proper through one of the following transport options: